slupjs/slup/packages/Buttons/README.md

 #### Property: 'secondary' [ContainedButton, OutlinedButton, Fab, IconButton]
 It will set the background to the 'secondary' color of the theme for the `ContainedButton` and the `Fab`.
 <br />
-It will only change the color for the `OutlinedButton` and the `IconButton`
+It will only change the color for the `OutlinedButton` and the `IconButton`.
 ```js
 <ContainedButton secondary>Button</ContainedButton>
 <OutlinedButton secondary>Button</OutlinedButton>